henryblu/TheSpreadsheet/doc/deliverable8.md

 ### Extending the existing Shunting Yard parser

 I extended the current Shunting Yard–based parser instead of introducing a separate grammar.
+It got a little messy so i added switching to make things clearer.

 This keeps a single parsing pipeline and allows arithmetic expressions, function calls, and nesting to work together naturally.
 Function names are pushed onto the operator stack, and function calls are constructed when a closing `)` is encountered.
-Argument counts are tracked explicitly and incremented on each `;`.
+Argument counts are tracked explicitly and incremented on each `;.
 ---

 ### Lexer support for identifiers, separators, and ranges